pegros/PEG_LIST/help/sfpegCardCmp.md

 * **[record-view-form](https://developer.salesforce.com/docs/component-library/bundle/lightning-record-view-form/documentation)** and **[record-edit-form](https://developer.salesforce.com/docs/component-library/bundle/lightning-record-edit-form/documentation)** standard components to fetch / update record data
 * **[output-field](https://developer.salesforce.com/docs/component-library/bundle/lightning-output-field/documentation)** and **[input-field](https://developer.salesforce.com/docs/component-library/bundle/lightning-input-field/documentation)** standard components to display / update record fields
 * **[sfpegIconDsp](/help/sfpegIconDsp.md)** to display icons.

+In case of duplicate rule error, the component tracks the error origin and proposes to try and force the update via a DML bypassing all applicable non-blocking ones.

 _Note_: Currently, there are some known limitations with email and phone fields: when using a `softPhone` or using an `email` global action, the corresponding fields do not behave as in the standard